web-platform-tests/interop/charter.md

 ## Joining and Leaving the Team

-The Interop Team is made up of organization with a track record of contributions to the web-platform-tests project.
+The Interop Team is made up of organizations with a track record of contributions to the web-platform-tests project.

 Organization my apply to join the team by contacting interop@web-platform-tests.org.
 New members will be added with a consensus decision of existing members.